Anon-Planet/thgtoa/guide.md

   [Malicious/Rogue Wi-Fi Access Points:]: #maliciousrogue-wi-fi-access-points
   [Your Anonymized Tor/VPN traffic:]: #your-anonymized-torvpn-traffic
   [Some Devices can be tracked even when offline:]: #some-devices-can-be-tracked-even-when-offline
-  [Your Hardware Identifiers:]: #your-hardware-identifiers
+  [Your Hardware Identifiers]: #your-hardware-identifiers
-  [Your IMEI and IMSI (and by extension, your phone number):]: #your-imei-and-imsi-and-by-extension-your-phone-number
+  [Your IMEI and IMSI]: #your-imei-and-imsi
-  [Your Wi-Fi or Ethernet MAC address:]: #your-wi-fi-or-ethernet-mac-address
+  [Your Wi-Fi or Ethernet MAC address]: #your-wi-fi-or-ethernet-mac-address
-  [Your Bluetooth MAC address:]: #your-bluetooth-mac-address
+  [Your Bluetooth MAC address]: #your-bluetooth-mac-address
-  [Your CPU:]: #your-cpu
+  [Your CPU]: #your-cpu
-  [Your Operating Systems and Apps telemetry services:]: #your-operating-systems-and-apps-telemetry-services
+  [Your Operating Systems and Apps telemetry services]: #your-operating-systems-and-apps-telemetry-services
-  [Your Smart devices in general:]: #your-smart-devices-in-general
+  [Your Smart devices in general]: #your-smart-devices-in-general
   [Yourself:]: #yourself
-  [Your Metadata including your Geo-Location:]: #your-metadata-including-your-geo-location
+  [Your Metadata including your Geo-Location]: #your-metadata-including-your-geo-location
-  [Your Digital Fingerprint, Footprint, and Online Behavior:]: #your-digital-fingerprint-footprint-and-online-behavior
+  [Your Digital Fingerprint, Footprint, and Online Behavior]: #your-digital-fingerprint-footprint-and-online-behavior
-  [Your Clues about your Real Life and OSINT:]: #your-clues-about-your-real-life-and-osint
+  [Your Clues about your Real Life and OSINT]: #your-clues-about-your-real-life-and-osint
-  [Your Face, Voice, Biometrics, and Pictures:]: #your-face-voice-biometrics-and-pictures
+  [Your Face, Voice, Biometrics, and Pictures]: #your-face-voice-biometrics-and-pictures
-  [Phishing and Social Engineering:]: #phishing-and-social-engineering
+  [Phishing and Social Engineering]: #phishing-and-social-engineering
-  [Malware, exploits, and viruses:]: #malware-exploits-and-viruses
+  [Malware, exploits, and viruses]: #malware-exploits-and-viruses
-  [Malware in your files/documents/e-mails:]: #malware-in-your-filesdocumentse-mails
+  [Malware in your files/documents]: #malware-in-your-filesdocuments
-  [Malware and Exploits in your apps and services:]: #malware-and-exploits-in-your-apps-and-services
+  [Malware and Exploits in your apps and services]: #malware-and-exploits-in-your-apps-and-services
-  [Malicious USB devices:]: #malicious-usb-devices
+  [Malicious USB devices]: #malicious-usb-devices
-  [Malware and backdoors in your Hardware Firmware and Operating System:]: #malware-and-backdoors-in-your-hardware-firmware-and-operating-system
+  [Malware and backdoors]: #malware-and-backdoors
-  [Your files, documents, pictures, and videos:]: #your-files-documents-pictures-and-videos
+  [Your files, documents, pictures, and videos]: #your-files-documents-pictures-and-videos
-  [Properties and Metadata:]: #properties-and-metadata
+  [Properties and Metadata]: #properties-and-metadata
-  [Watermarking:]: #watermarking
+  [Watermarking]: #watermarking
-  [Pixelized or Blurred Information:]: #pixelized-or-blurred-information
+  [Pixelized or Blurred Information]: #pixelized-or-blurred-information
-  [Your Cryptocurrencies transactions:]: #your-cryptocurrencies-transactions
+  [Your Cryptocurrencies transactions]: #your-cryptocurrencies-transactions
-  [Your Cloud backups/sync services:]: #your-cloud-backupssync-services
+  [Your Cloud backups/sync services]: #your-cloud-backupssync-services
-  [Your Browser and Device Fingerprints:]: #your-browser-and-device-fingerprints
+  [Your Browser and Device Fingerprints]: #your-browser-and-device-fingerprints
-  [Local Data Leaks and Forensics:]: #local-data-leaks-and-forensics
+  [Local Data Leaks and Forensics]: #local-data-leaks-and-forensics
-  [Bad Cryptography:]: #bad-cryptography
+  [Bad Cryptography]: #bad-cryptography
-  [No logging but logging anyway policies:]: #no-logging-but-logging-anyway-policies
+  [No logging but logging anyway policies]: #no-logging-but-logging-anyway-policies
-  [Some Advanced targeted techniques:]: #some-advanced-targeted-techniques
+  [Some Advanced targeted techniques]: #some-advanced-targeted-techniques
-  [Some bonus resources:]: #some-bonus-resources
+  [Some bonus resources]: #some-bonus-resources
-  [Notes:]: #notes
+  [Notes]: #notes
   [General Preparations:]: #general-preparations
   [Picking your route:]: #picking-your-route
   [Timing limitations:]: #timing-limitations